 This tubs, carved out of marble, granite, travertine, and other attractive stones, lend themselves well to custom work.
 They are extremely heavy, so reinforced floors are a must.
 Stone can create a focal point like no other material.
 It is also durable enough to last for decades.
 It also has great heat retention, so you can enjoy long soaks.
 Keep in mind that these tubs will cost the most compared to other materials.
 Their price tag can fall around $5,000 or more.

-Freestanding Tub Sizes and Measurements
+Freestanding Tub Sizes and Dimensions

 Before calling in the professionals to install your new freestanding bathtub, it’s important to understand freestanding tub sizes and know how much space is available in your bathroom.